Table of contents

 Every project presents a story.
 Starting from the building site’s conditions, you walk your audience through your design process and end up with a master plan, or photographs of the end result.

-The tricky part is telling a story with visual elements instead of words.
-The right structure can help you with that.
+The right structure can help you with telling this story.
 A tried and true formula is the following:

-1. Show part of the result or master plan (think of this as the “cover”),
+1. Show part of the result or master plan as your hook,

 3. Territorial analysis,